August 31, 2022

 Even though it’s hard to break down the costs exactly, there’s a general agreement that EVs and PHEVs typically cost less than gas-powered cars to maintain.
 And that’s because electric vehicles have fewer moving parts and fluids to swap out or top off, meaning fewer trips to the car shop.

 Consumer Reports has found that the average savings are about $4,600 over the lifetime of the vehicle.
 That said, keep in mind that this estimate can only give you a general sense of what to expect.
-Actual maintenance and repair costs for electrical vehicles can vary depending on how you drive the car, vehicle warranties and auto part costs.
+Actual maintenance and repair costs for electric vehicles can vary depending on how you drive the car, vehicle warranties and auto part costs.

 Electric vehicles can cost more to insure than gas-powered vehicles.
 This makes sense if you think about it.
-As we mentioned earlier, EVs generally come with a higher purchase price compared to gas-powered vehicles.
+As we mentioned earlier, EVs generally come with a higher sticker price compared to gas-powered vehicles.
 So if you were to completely wreck your electric vehicle, your insurance company would likely have to pay a higher claim to replace it.

 We get it – that was a lot of information to digest.
 And with so many variables to consider, where do you even start?